nodejitsu/handbook/content/a-quickstart/faq.md

 alphanumerical characters while the remaining letters can be alphanumerics, hyphen or a underscore.

-Valid subdomains would be
+Valid subdomains would be:

-- helloworld.nodejitsu.com
++ helloworld.nodejitsu.com
-- hello-world.nodejitsu.com
++ hello-world.nodejitsu.com
-- hello_world.nodejitsu.com
++ hello_world.nodejitsu.com

 _Note: the use of periods in subdomains is deprecated._